 What Everybody Else Recommends (and We Mean Everybody)

 When we moved to Medellin we read a lot of blog posts on what to do and see.
 Then we had the idea of compiling all those recommendations into one.

 Things quickly got out of hand.

 By the end, we had consolidated tips from over fifty travel blog posts.
-The compilation is enormous.
+The compilation is enormous and overwhelming, but maybe you’ll find it helpful.
 Check it out.

 Eating and Drinking in Medellin